CrazyGuy108/ArtMath/README.md

 ## Accomplishments that we're proud of
 * Dropdown menu to select certain options.
+* Creating a tree fractal with linear color interpolation.

 ## What we learned
 * Fractals are a lot more complex than they look.